-• Vocabulary for relevant industry (e.g. HR, engineering, accounting, medical, legal)
+• Vocabulary for particular industry (e.g. medical, legal, HR, engineering, accounting)

-• Language for travelling internationally
+• Language for international travel

-• Business communication skills (e.g. training, negotiation, telephony, presentation)
+• Business communication skills (e.g. telephony, presentation, training, negotiation)

 • Business writing skills (e.g. reports, business correspondence, proposals)

-• Historical and cultural sensitivity
+• Historical and cultural sensitivity.

 Birmingham factsWidely regarded as the UK's "second city" (and the largest of the UK's 8 "core cities"), Birmingham's reputation came into its own during the Industrial Revolution, leading to nicknames for the city such as The Workshop of the World.
 The city these days has a population of just over 1,000,000 people, but is more concerned with the service sector than following its history as a centre of manufacturing and engineering - though the many museums are still there to boast its rich heritage.
 Birmingham boasts a recorded history that goes back 1,000 years, growing from a small farming village into a huge commercial and industrial city.